‹ Back to Corporate Social Responsibility

 Retaliation Is Not Tolerated

-ADP does not tolerate retaliation against any individual who brings forth a matter in good faith or who participates in the investigation of any such matter.
+ADP does not tolerate retaliation against any individual who brings forth a matter in good faith or who participates in the investigation of any matter in good faith.
+Any person who retaliates against or threatens to retaliate against another for raising a concern or allegation regarding actual or potential misconduct will be subject to disciplinary action, up to and including termination.

 Associates are expected to be honest and ethical in dealing with each other, clients, vendors and all other third parties.
 Doing the right thing means doing it right every time.